pigeonflight/ECQuiz/README.txt

 Installation

- If you have a suitable Zope/Plone installation you can install ECQuiz as follows:
+ If you have a suitable Zope/Plone installation (not using build-outs) you can install ECQuiz as follows:

  1. Extract the DataGridField package into the 'Products' directory of your Zope instance.
 You can find out where your Zope instance is